ericwbailey/ericwbailey.website/source/published/worstworkwednesday.md

 I’ve shared work in these meetings that was seen as successful, yet I wasn’t happy with.
 When you’ve been in the industry as long as I have this kind of output is an inevitability.
 I’ve also unfortunately had my share of ugly designs that didn’t work.
 I’ve shared those too.

 My partner is a good listener and incredibly supportive, but doesn’t work in the same industry I do.
-It wasn’t until I had a meeting like this that I could use jargon and really discuss the nitty-gritty with people who would instinctively understand the particulars.
+It wasn’t until I had a meeting like this that I could use jargon and really discuss things with people who would instinctively understand the particulars.

 <div class="centered-media-outer">
   <svg class="centered-media-inner-3" role="img" focusable="false" viewBox="0 0 552 388" fill="none" xmlns="http://www.w3.org/2000/svg">